 Wine and Crime Fiction

-The Richebourg Affair is the first of a trilogy of crime-fiction novels set in and around the little village of Nuits-Saint-Georges, following the exploits of the brilliant if slightly crumpled Inspector Truchaud as he deals with thugs, drugs and viticultural villains.
+The first of a series of ‘wine and crime’ mystery novels, The Richebourg Affair set in and around the little French village of Nuits-Saint-Georges, following the exploits of the brilliant if slightly crumpled Inspector Truchaud as he deals with thugs, drugs and viticultural villains.

 Jeffrey Siger, bestselling author of Murder in Mykonos